Developer Guide

 Step 1.
 The user launches the application.

 Step 2.
-The user executes clear
+The user executes clear command to clear all recipes.

 Step 3.
-The user will be prompted a yes
+The user will be prompted a yes and no to confirm his clearance

 - if the user inputs

-, the RecipeBook will be cleared - if the user inputs
+yes, the RecipeBook will be cleared - if the user inputs

-command is cancelled. - if the user inputs neither
+no, theclearcommand is cancelled. - if the user inputs neither

-, Expected: Unknown Command!Type in the clear command again if you wish to clear
+yesorno, Expected: Unknown Command!Type in the clear command again if you wish to clear

 [Proposed] Undo/redo feature